 By now, you know fat isn't as bad as everyone once thought.
 But we're guessing you still think twice before cooking with butter and indulging in a little cheese.
-Sound about right?
-Then the ketogenic diet will blow your mind.
-Simply called "keto" by its army of devoted followers, the plan revolves around eating lots of fats and not a lot of carbs.
-It's closely related to the Atkins diet but differs in that it limits your protein intake and calls for sticking to very low amounts of carbs the whole time you're on the diet, versus just during the introductory phase.
+If you're nodding your head yes, then we have a feeling the ketogenic diet will blow your mind.
+Simply called "keto" by its army of devoted followers, the keto diet plan revolves around eating lots of fat and not a lot of carbs.
+It's closely related to the Atkins diet, but differs in that it limits your protein intake and calls for sticking to a very low amount of carbs the whole time you're on the diet, just during the introductory phase.

-Following a traditional Western diet means the body sources its fuel from glucose found in carbohydrates.
-The ketogenic diet takes an entirely different approach.
+If you follow a traditional Western diet, then it's likely that your body sources its fuel from glucose found in carbohydrates.
+But the ketogenic diet takes an entirely different approach.
 "You're taking carbohydrates out of the equation, and the body kind of pauses and says, 'Okay, I don't have any sugar.
 What am I supposed to run off of?'" says Pamela Nisevich Bede, R.D., a dietitian with EAS Sports Nutrition.

 The answer?
 Fat.
 Or, more specifically, ketone bodies, which are substances the body produces when it sources energy from fat rather than glucose.
 The keto diet is high in fat, low in carbs, and includes only a moderate amount of protein (because the body ends up converting excess protein to carbohydrates, Bede says).